-Your SCC team includes healthcare providers from different specialties, including:
+Your SCC care team includes healthcare providers from different specialties, including:

 What will happen when I get to the SCC?

-Sometimes, another person may be seen first if they have more immediate needs.
+Sometimes, another person may be seen first if they need help right away.
 We do everything we can to make sure both you and our other patients are as safe as possible.

 What should I do with my belongings?

 While you’re in the SCC, you can put your belongings in the cabinet with a lock in your exam room.